ouya/docs/purchasing.md

 - A voucher may have been redeemed while the game wasn't running.
 - An entitlement may have been revoked by a customer service representative.
-- A success response may not have reached your application (e.g. if the users broadband connection drops out while `Cortex TV's` servers are authorising the payment).
+- A success response may not have reached your application (e.g. if the users broadband connection drops out while `Cortex's` servers are authorising the payment).
 - The gamer cancelled his/her subscription.

 An important thing to note is that a gamer's set of entitlements can change without the game running, thus doing things like saving off a "game has been purchased" flag and using that as the authoratative truth doesn't work correctly.
 Be sure to query the servers to ensure users are presented with the correct set of options (eg: "buy now" or "play full game").